-REA’s policy includes a commitment to promote diversity and equality in the workplace and states clearly that discrimination based on age, disability, ethnicity, gender, marital status, political opinion, race, religion or sexual orientation will not be tolerated – 40 ethnicities and 5 religions are represented in the group’s workforce.
+The policy includes a commitment to promote diversity and equality in the workplace and states clearly that discrimination based on age, disability, ethnicity, gender, marital status, political opinion, race, religion or sexual orientation will not be tolerated.
+As at the end of 2020, 40 ethnicities and 5 religions were represented in the group’s workforce.

 The group pays careful attention to the gender balance within its workforce.
-Women account for 27% of REA’s workforce, including 17% of the management team.
+At the end of 2020, women accounted for 23 per cent of the group’s workforce, including 18% of the management team.

-The palm oil industry has traditionally been male-dominated, but REA is working to address some of the gender stereotypes that fuel this.
-In line with the requirements of the RSPO, a gender committee has been established.
-The committee’s members are managers and staff with relevant knowledge and expertise to advise on and help implement the group’s policy with respect to equality and diversity.
+There is a gender committee in place to drive and improve gender diversity in the workplace.
+The committee’s members are managers and employees with relevant knowledge and expertise to advise on and help implement the group’s policy with respect to equality and diversity.
 In collaboration with the human resources department, the committee considers relevant changes in regulatory guidance and recommends policy changes accordingly.
-Through sub-committees at the estates and in the mills the committee seeks to ensure equality of opportunity and treatment at all levels in the group.
+Through sub-committees at the estates and in the mills, the committee seeks to ensure equality of opportunity and treatment at all levels in the group.